Agency Transparency and Market Practice on the Riviera

 How Long Good Properties Stay Available

 This page explains how long strong properties actually remain available in practice.
+It is the time-on-market page within the wider market-practice cluster: its role is to help buyers read duration as a signal without mistaking it for a verdict.
 It is not a simplistic 'they sell fast' page.
 Its purpose is to show why some good assets move quickly, why others remain discreetly available, and why time-on-market is not a clean signal unless read properly.

 Key takeaways